Joseph-Gill/tax-backend/Readme.md

 IF SOMEBODY ELSE USES THE CODE THEY WILL NOT HAVE THOSE ENTRIES IN THE DB!!.
 Therefore please keep the data migration files up to date.

 ## Usage
-### Thins you need to change
+### Things you need to change
-1.Change templates.propulsion-home.ch to your hostname in the nginx conf file for deployment.

-2.IMPORTANT!: Change the secret key in the prod.env or actually don't use a prod.env at all and inject all env variables you need from gitlab.
+1.IMPORTANT!: Change the secret key in the prod.env or actually don't use a prod.env at all and inject all env variables you need from gitlab.

-3.Change the sentry dsn in the env files.
+2.Change the sentry dsn in the env files.

-4.To avoid crashed you need to define the email and notification types the paltform in the corresponding db model.
+3.To avoid crashed you need to define the email and notification types the paltform in the corresponding db model.
 If you don't have them on the db the code will crash.
-You n

 ### Misc